smallhadroncollider/taskell/roadmap.md

     > Give an organisation or username and repo, list the possible projects to fetch - avoid having to look up the project ID manually first
 - GitHub import should take pagination into account
 - Use XDG spec for storing config files
+- Automate website publishing when doing a new build
+    > Should automatically update the `_config.yml` file, build the website, then deploy it